IanESmith/static-website/Services/cdmp/notes.md

 ### About to do/doing
 - completing all the operational preparation for going live at the end of March
+- working with ABC to test integration to IBM using pre-prod

 ## Release 2